Updated June 2, 2023

 - This training doesn’t provide the common sense needed to adapt to different situations

-- The PMP certification is quite expensive and requires a lot of time and efforts
+- The PMP certification is quite expensive and requires a lot of time and effort

-- The framework offered by PMI is just one framework among the many that exists on the earth
+- The framework offered by PMI is just one framework among the many that exist on the earth

 CAPM vs PMP Certification Comparison Table